 There are many free website builders, and they’re fine… if you aren’t a business.
 But using one of these suggests you aren’t professional.
 It’s pretty much the same as putting an AOL email address on the side of your business van.
 Don’t do it!
 Don’t be Karl.

-With free website builders services you can’t:
+With free website builders services, you can’t:

 - Use your own domain.

-- Run ad banners and limited how you can money.
+- Run ad banners

 - Look professional to your visitors.